If you’ve gotten a notice to quit or demand for possession, read Eviction: What is it and How Does it Start?

 Responding to the Summons & Complaint

-If you get a summons and complaint, it will probably have a date when you need to go to court.
-If so, you can go to court and verbally respond at the hearing or you can file a written answer with the court.
+If you get a summons and complaint, it should have a date when you need to go to court.
+You can go to court and verbally respond at the hearing or you can file a written answer with the court.

 Answering the Complaint

 A complaint consists of a number of paragraphs.
 Each paragraph should be numbered.

 To answer a complaint, you must respond to each paragraph, one at a time.
 You can use the Do-It-Yourself Answer to Eviction Complaint tool to draft your answer, no matter what the reason for your eviction.